-2013 Compensation Highlights
+2014 Compensation Highlights

-- Notwithstanding the 3% increase in operating revenue in 2013 compared to 2012, and the 8% increase in operating revenue in 2013 compared to 2011, our 2013 awarded compensation expense increased by only 1% compared to 2012 and 2% compared to 2011.
-Our 2013 awarded compensation ratio decreased to 58%, from 59% in 2012 and 62% in 2011. - Notwithstanding the 16% increase in our awarded operating margin during 2013 and our other accomplishments, total 2013 awarded compensation for our CEO increased 6% compared to 2012 and only 1% compared to 2011.
-Total 2013 awarded compensation for all of our NEOs increased 7% compared to 2012 and only 1% compared to 2011. - 77% to 93% of each NEO's 2013 awarded compensation was paid in the form of performance-based compensation.
-As further discussed under "Compensation for Each of Our NEOs in 2013" below, our Compensation Committee granted this compensation after evaluating each NEO's performance in light of our financial results, including our achievement of pre-determined goals set in early 2013 and our progress toward key strategic objectives set in early 2012. - Approximately 60% of 2013 awarded compensation for Mr. Jacobs, and at least 56% of 2013 awarded compensation for Messrs.
-Bucaille, Hoffman and Stern, was paid in the form of performance-based restricted stock units, or PRSUs, which vest three years after the grant date based on both the achievement of three-year forward-looking performance goals and satisfaction of service conditions. - PRSUs completely replaced restricted stock units, or RSUs, which are similar to PRSUs but are only subject to service-based vesting conditions, as a vehicle for providing Messrs.
-Bucaille, Hoffman and Stern with long-term incentive compensation for 2013.
-Consistent with the prior year, Mr. Jacobs received all of his long-term incentive compensation for 2013 in the form of PRSUs. - Approximately 33% of 2013 awarded compensation for Mr. Bhutani was paid in the form of PRSUs.
-An additional 17% of 2013 awarded compensation for Mr. Bhutani was paid in the form of Lazard Fund Interests, or LFIs.
-LFIs are subject to service-based vesting conditions, and their ultimate value will directly depend upon the long-term performance of the relevant underlying investment funds managed by our Asset Management business. - We refined the structure of our PRSU award program based on feedback from our shareholders and other interested parties and our commitment to excellence in compensation governance.
-See "PRSU Award Refinements" below. - Based on the refinement of our PRSU award program, and each NEO's commitment to our shareholders and dedication to our Company, each NEO voluntarily agreed to modify the PRSU award that he was granted in 2013 in order to impose a new performance metric that increases the difficulty of achieving the maximum potential payout under the PRSU award.
-See "PRSU Award Refinements" below. - We entered into amended retention agreements with each of our NEOs between October 2012 and March 2013 which, among other changes, eliminated all remaining excise tax gross-up provisions and reduced the change in control severance to which the NEOs were previously entitled. - Mr. Jacobs has voluntarily agreed to waive his rights to be treated as retirement eligible in September 2014 for purposes of his RSUs and PRSUs, demonstrating Mr. Jacobs' dedication to our Company.
-Instead, Mr. Jacobs will not become retirement eligible until his current contract expires on March 31, 2016.
+- Notwithstanding the 15% increase in operating revenue in 2014 compared to 2013, our 2014 awarded compensation expense increased by only 10% compared to 2013. - Our 2014 awarded compensation ratio decreased to 55.8%, from 58.3% in 2013. - Notwithstanding the 36% increase in our awarded operating income in 2014 as compared to 2013, and the 89% increase in our awarded operating income in 2014 as compared to 2011, as well as the achievement of our ambitious three-year financial goals we set in April 2012, total 2014 compensation awarded to our CEO increased 22% compared to 2013.
+Total 2014 compensation awarded to our NEOs as a group increased 17% compared to 2013. - Approximately 80% to 90% of each NEO's total 2014 compensation was awarded in the form of performance-based compensation.
+As further discussed under "2014 Compensation for Each of Our NEOs" below, our Compensation Committee granted this compensation after evaluating each NEO's performance in light of our financial results, including our achievement of the three-year financial goals that we set in April 2012 and our achievement of other pre-determined goals set in early 2014. - Approximately 60% of total 2014 compensation awarded to Mr. Jacobs, and at least 58% of total 2014 compensation awarded to Messrs.
+Bucaille, Hoffman and Stern, was awarded in the form of at-risk performance-based restricted stock units, or PRSUs, which vest three years after the grant date contingent upon both the achievement of three-year forward-looking performance goals and satisfaction of service conditions. - Consistent with 2013, PRSUs completely replaced restricted stock units, or RSUs, which are similar to PRSUs but are only subject to service-based vesting conditions, as a vehicle for providing our NEOs with long-term equity-based incentive compensation for 2014. - Given Mr. Bhutani's role as the CEO of LAM, approximately 33% and 17% of Mr. Bhutani's total 2014 compensation was awarded in the form of PRSUs and Lazard Fund Interests, or LFIs, respectively.
+LFIs are subject to service-based vesting conditions, and their ultimate value will directly depend upon the long-term performance of the relevant underlying investment funds managed by our Asset Management business. - As exemplified by our compensation practices in 2014, we remain committed to our goal to grow firm-wide awarded compensation expense at a slower rate than the rate of our operating revenue growth. - We have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees. - As illustrated by the chart below, we have continued to apply our discipline on compensation expense to our NEOs, even during a period of superior performance.